camunda/camunda-docs-static/get-started/content/rpa/orchestrating-bots.md

 The Camunda Modeler updates the list of available templates when being launched.
 In order to enforce a synchronization of the templates, click on the Cawemo logo in the upper right corner and save the configuration dialog again.
 You will see a notification about the templates that have been synched.

-In order to trigger the UiPath package from Camunda, create a new BPMN process as follows:
+In order to trigger the RPA Bot from Camunda, create a new BPMN process as follows:

 * Create new BPMN process diagram
 * Append a new Task to the Start Event and turn it into a Service Task (remember to use the Wrench icon next to the task for changing its type)